teunmooij/jest-nest/README.md

 Jest mocks for curried and chained functions

-- Create mock or spy for curried function with any number of parameters
+- Create mock for curried function with any number of parameters
 - Create mock for chained function of any depth
 - Easy to use expectation